KevinDaSilvaS/shortener/README.md

  Also I had to learn how to install, manage and compile programs with external dependencies, wich generated a bit of trouble

- Now I guess I will have to add 10 years of experience in Go and Gin on my linkedin profile, to get to know a recruiter :P
+ Now I guess I will have to add 10 years of experience in Go and Gin on my linkedin profile, to have the chance to get the goldfish attention span of a recruiter on my profile :P